 Family-to-Family is a 12-week course to help families arrive at a better understanding of the severe mental illnesses their relatives face.
 The course and textbook are furnished at no cost to you and all are welcome to attend.
 The curriculum focuses on schizophrenia, bipolar disorder (manic depression), clinical depression, panic disorder, and obsessive-compulsive disorder.
 Illnesses, treatments, medications, and challenges are covered in depth, as well as coping strategies for family members.
 Instructors are trained family volunteers.

 Classes are offered three times a year in the spring, fall, and winter.
-Please phone our office at (410) 772 - 9300 for start dates.
+Please phone our office at (410) 772 - 9300 for information and to register.

 NAMI Basics is an education course for parents and other caregivers of children and adolescents living with behavioral and emotional challenges (ADHD, anxiety disorders, depression, bipolar disorder, conduct and oppositional defiant disorders).

 The course follows a structured format and includes practical insights on issues frequently faced by families dealing with mental health concerns.
 NAMI Basics is taught by trained parents who have lived similar experiences with their own children.

 It is not necessary that the child has a specific diagnosis.
 Caregivers who suspect their child is experiencing symptoms of mental illness can also benefit from the course as they begin to navigate the evaluation and treatment process.